grefel/extendscriptApiDocTransformations/README.md

   - `\Users\[Username]\AppData\Roaming\Adobe\ExtendScript Toolkit\4.0\omv$indesign-10.064$10.0.xml`
   - `C:\Program Files (x86)\Common Files\Adobe\Scripting Dictionaries CC\CommonFiles\`

+## For editors and AI agents

+Every target ships more than the pages:

+- `<target>/<target>.d.ts` — self-contained TypeScript declarations with Adobe’s
+  descriptions as JSDoc.
+Compile with `"lib": ["es5"]` and without `dom`.
+  `npm run check:types` translates every one of them with the real compiler.
+- `<target>/<Object>.md` — a Markdown twin of each page at the same path, for agents that fetch rather than browse.
+Roughly a third of the tokens.
+- `<target>/api.json` — the whole model as JSON.
+- `llms.txt` at the root and per target — the entry point that names all of it.

 ## Sublime Text code completions

 Separate output, still on the XSLT route: transform a merged and fixed DOM file with